wortell-smart-learning/snowflake-sql/Labs/05-modify-data.md

 You use the **INSERT** statement to insert data into a table.

-1. Create a new worksheet and connect it to the database and warehouse.
+1. Create a new worksheet, name it **Create and fill table** and connect it to the database and warehouse.
 2. Enter the following code to create a new table named **SalesLT.CallLog**, which we'll use in this lab.

     ```